 Variations on ingredients and flavors

-Pad Thai Sauce without tamarind: If you can’t find tamarind or don’t like it, I have an option for you.
+Pad Thai Sauce without tamarind: If you can’t find tamarind (sometimes also called tamarind puree) or don’t like it, I have an option for you.

-There is an amazing substitute which makes it as easy as it can get.
+There is an amazing substitute that makes it as easy as it can get.

 Read this “TAMARIND PASTE SUBSTITUTE” post for more details.

-Pad Thai peanut sauce: only recently I played around with this recipe and added 1 Tbs peanut butter to it.
+Pad Thai peanut sauce: only recently I played around with this recipe and added 1 Tbsp peanut butter to it.

 Of course, I find creamy peanut butter with a pinch of salt works best in the sauce.
 However, you can use what is in your cupboard.